JasonShuyinta/reverse-proxy/README.md

 For example: when the “sumNumbers” operation is called, the proxy verifies which load balancing strategy to use in order to choose which server will handle the request.
 Two strategies are implemented: Random and Round Robin.

+The first one just randomly picks one of the servers from the array and passes on the request, the latter picks sequentially a server from the array for subsequent requests that arrive to the proxy: in case on of the servers has served more requests than the other one, a while loop was implemented in order to keep track of each servers usage, in this way requests are forwarded to the server that has provided less responses.
+This was implemented in order to maintain a balance between the to servers so that they each respond to roughly 50% of the requests when the Round Robin is active.
+It resembles the mechanism of the Least Connection algorithm, where requests are passed to the server that has the leaset active connections.

 ```javascript
 //This load balancer strategy chooses one of the servers randomly to serve the request